Jillsea/Morse-Decoder/README.md

 ### About:

-The software **Morse Decoder 2021** is a *console application* I wrote entirely using C# and is my first software developed from scratch.
+The software **Morse Decoder 2021** is a *console application* I wrote entirely using C# as my first software developed from scratch.

 I started learning C# in February/2021 (just a few months after having my first experience with programming in general) and since then I was dealing only with tutorials and a lot of theory... so to push myself into some practical experience I developed this software here.